Critical missing Milwaukee man; police seek public's help

 article

-MILWAUKEE - The Milwaukee Police Department is seeking the public’s help in locating a critically missing 29-year-old man.
+MILWAUKEE - The Milwaukee Police Department is seeking the public’s assistance in locating a critical missing 19-year-old.

-Police said Griffin Schneider was last seen with his family around 11 a.m.
-Tuesday, July 23.
-He is believed to be in the area of 65th and Glenbrook.
+Police said Remus Bryant was last in contact with his family on Saturday, July 27.
+He was last believed to be near 124th and Bobolink.

-Schneider is described as around 6 feet, 6 inches tall and weighing around 210 pounds.
-He has hazel eyes, brown hair and a goatee.
+Bryant is around 6'01" tall and around 140 pounds.
+He has black rimmed glasses and short hair.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News